MarcusGrass/pgwm/README.md

 ```

 # Resources
-The WM, according to `smem` on glibc, has a USS/PSS/RSS of around 2M when built for musl with the optimized profile and no known leaks,
+The WM, according to `smem` on glibc, has a USS/PSS/RSS of around 2M when built for musl with the lto profile and no known leaks,
 a memory leak would likely result in a crash rather than a slow increase over time since most dynamic
 data structures are on the stack.
 CPU-wise it has a fairly low usage, with idle usage that depends completely on whether you use the status bar, what update frequency you're